Builders of the Adytum

 The Builders of the Adytum (BOTA, also spelled B.O.T.A., BotA, or B.o.t.A.) is a school of the Western mystery tradition based in Los Angeles which is registered as a non-profit tax-exempt religious organization.
 It was founded by Paul Foster Case and has its roots in both the Hermetic Order of the Golden Dawn and the Masonic blue lodge system.
 It was later extended by Ann Davies.

-The B.O.T.A. teaches by correspondence, covering esoteric psychology, occult tarot, Hermetic Qabalah, astrology, and meditation techniques.
+The B.O.T.A. teaches by correspondence, covering esoteric psychology, tarot, Hermetic Qabalah, astrology, and meditation techniques.
 It also holds a variety of ritual services and study groups, some open to the public.

 Worldwide membership is around 5,000.

 Origins of the name

-Adytum is Latin for "Inner Shrine" or "Holy of Holies" and "Builders" refers to the emulation of the Carpenter from Nazareth, Jesus, whom some members of the B.O.T.A. believe was adept in the mysteries of building a living temple without hands.
+Adytum is Greek for "Inner Shrine" or "Holy of Holies" and "Builders" refers to the emulation of the Carpenter from Nazareth, Jesus, whom some members of the B.O.T.A. believe was adept in the mysteries of building a living temple without hands.